Arhznblaster/AmethystStore/README.md

 ---

-## Quick heads-up
+## Heads-Up Before You Mess This Up
-- Do NOT share your API key, this could lead to exploiters abusing AmethystStore and editing data without you knowing.
+- Don't go posting your API key for everyone to see.
-- Never use anything except HTML if you actually deploy this.
+- Only use HTTPS if you're deploying this for real.
-- Rate-limit everything here to make sure no one can abuse this system.
+- Rate-limit requests, or someone might spam and ruin your day.

 ---

 ## Hosting Options
-- **Free and Simple:** Railway, Render (great for small projects!)
+- **Free and Simple:** Railway, Render (solid for small projects)
-- **Paid and Reliable:** DigitalOcean, AWS Lightsail.
+- **Paid and Reliable:** DigitalOcean, AWS Lightsail — if you're serious about it.

 ---

 ## License
-This project is released under the [Unlicense](https://unlicense.org/).
-That means it's public domain — do what you want with it, just don't blame me if something breaks!
+This project is under the [Unlicense](https://unlicense.org/).
+It's public domain, do whatever you want, but don't blame me if it breaks.